nuno-andre/requests-html/docs/source/index.rst

-.. requests-html documentation master file, created by sphinx-quickstart on Tue Feb 27 08:03:45 2018.
+.. httpx-html documentation master file, created by sphinx-quickstart on Tue Feb 27 08:03:45 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.